guzmanwolfrank/QuantTrading/Backtests/EURUSDMavg/readme.md

 ## Installation

-1. To install this program, you must have a jupyter notebook running on a python kernel. <br />
+1. To install and run this program, you must have a jupyter notebook running on a python kernel. <br />

 2. Download the Strat.ipynb file into a root folder where you will also download the necessary python modules. <br />